 - PBS STAR cards staff reward students who exhibit behaviour that reflects the school's behavioural expectations, both inside and outside the classroom, with blue cards which go in a draw each assembly.
-Three secondary students and four primary students are drawn out and win a \$25 or \$20 voucher of their choice from ITunes, book club, Coles/Myer or Big W. - Aussie of the Month- Students, parents, community members and staff can all nominate a student to receive the "Aussie of the Month" award at assembly for exemplary behaviour in one of our 5 STARS behaviour expectations.
-The student receives a certificate, badge, pen set and gets their photo in the newsletter. - Awards Merit and Attendance Certificates are distributed at assemblies and recorded as a positive behaviour on Integris - YCDI- - • - Letters of Commendation are sent home to notify parents of high academic and behaviour standards achieved by students - Reward Activities Admin team may organise extra-curricular rewards and excursions - Student Achievements achievements are highlighted in the School Newsletter, Crosswords and school website.
+Two secondary students and two primary students are drawn out and win a \$25 or \$20 voucher of their choice from ITunes, book club, Coles/Myer or Big W. (SEE APPENDIX 2) - Awards Merit and Attendance Certificates are distributed at assemblies and recorded as a positive behaviour on Integris - Letters of Commendation are sent home to notify parents of high academic and behaviour standards achieved by students - Reward Activities Admin team may organise extra-curricular rewards and excursions - Student Achievements achievements are highlighted in the School Newsletter, Crosswords and school website.